seejohnrun/nice_http/README.md

 * Its ugly
 * It doesn't work nicely with verbs other than `GET`.

-_NiceHTTP_ aims to solve this problem by introducing a clean DSL in front of sockets, and allow you to write tests around the connections you make by stubbing out responses.
+_NiceHTTP_ aims to solve this problem by introducing a clean DSL in front of sockets, and allows you to write tests around the connections you make by stubbing out responses.

 ---

 ## Simple Requests

-In its most basic usable, NiceHTTP can be used like this:
+In its most basic use, NiceHTTP rolls like this:

     $response = NiceHTTP::get('http://www.google.com/')
     $response->status // 200